The following Maui restaurants are no longer open

-For breakfast, the French toast was made with fresh-baked Brioche, and there were many omelette choices.
-For lunch, the sandwiches were on delicious baguettes, and came with soup or salad or fries.
+For breakfast, the French toast was made with fresh-baked Brioche, and there were many omelet choices.
+For lunch, the sandwiches were on delicious baguettes and came with soup or salad or fries.
 This was one of the best inexpensive restaurants on Maui.

 Chez Paul Restaurant Francais

 Chez Paul CLOSED in 2009.
 It was an elegant small French restaurant in Olowalu, about 4 miles south of Lahaina, on the west side of Maui.
 Phone 808-661-3843.

 Leoda’s Kitchen and Pie Shop opened in 2011 at this location.

 Chez Paul had only about a dozen tables, all indoors.
 There was no view and it was not Hawaiian like most of Maui’s other top restaurants.
 But the French food was wonderful, with great flavors and beautiful presentations.
 Most of the delicious sauces were cream-based, rich French sauces.
 It was open for dinner only.
 Very expensive.